greggman/webgl-memory/README.md

    In general though, `texStorage2D/3D` has a much higher probablility of using less memory overall.

+   The tradeoff for using `texStorage` is that the texture's size is immutable.
+   So, for eample, if you wanted to wrap a user's image to a cube, and then change that image when the user selects a different sized image, with `texImage` you can just upload the new image to the existing texture.
+With `texStorage` you'd be required to create a new texture.

 4. `ELEMENT_ARRAY_BUFFER`

    Buffers used with `ELEMENT_ARRAY_BUFFER` may need a second copy in ram.